SegusFaultise/ClimateRestApi/README.md

 # WHAT I LEARNED
 * mongoDB
-* How to create and connect my own R.E.S.T API with mongoDB using C#
+* How to create and connect my own R.E.S.T API with mongoDB using C# web API layout